Horst Seehofer: Minister President of Bavaria (2008–2018)

 After his party lost more than 17% of the popular vote in the Bavarian state elections of 2008, incumbent Minister-President Günther Beckstein and Chairman of the CSU, Erwin Huber, announced their resignations.
 Seehofer was quickly proposed as their successor.
 At a party convention on 25 October he was affirmed as the new Chairman of the CSU with 90% of the votes, and on 27 October he was elected Minister-President by the Landtag with votes from the Free Democratic Party, forming the first coalition government in Bavaria since 1962.

 During the term 2011–2012, Seehofer served as President of the German Bundesrat.
 As such, he functioned as Acting head of state from Christian Wulff's resignation on 17 February 2012 until the election of Joachim Gauck on 18 March 2012.

 Under Seehofer's leadership, the State of Bavaria took to the Federal Constitutional Court in 2012 in order to dispute the legality of Germany's post-World War II system of financial redistribution among the country's 16 states.
 Bavaria, a beneficiary of the system until 1988, had paid more in 2011 than it got out in the 40 years it was a net recipient.
 The State of Hesse, another per-capita contributor, joined the lawsuit.

 Also under Seehofer's leadership, the CSU won an absolute majority in the 2013 state elections, heralding strong momentum for the conservative parties in the federal elections the following week.
+From 2013 to 2018 Seehofer also was a member of the Bavarian Landtag (state parliament) representing the constituency of Neuburg-Schrobenhausen.
 Together with Angela Merkel and Sigmar Gabriel, he later led the negotiations to form a coalition government on the national level.
 In late 2013, Seehofer won a record 95.3 percent of the party's votes to continue as chairman.

 In early 2015, under pressure from younger rivals, Seehofer announced he would retire at the next state elections in 2018.
 Later that year, when was chosen the fifth time as leader of the CSU, he received 87.2 percent of the vote, some 8 percent down on the result he achieved in 2013.

-In August 2016, Seehofer said he may break with party unity and run a separate campaign in the 2017 national elections, a move widely seen as an effort to keep pressure on Merkel to shift to a more restrictive refugee policy in the European migrant crisis.
+In August 2016, Seehofer said he may break the unity of the "sister parties" (CDU/CSU) and run a separate CSU campaign in the 2017 national elections, a move widely seen as an effort to keep pressure on Merkel (being the leader of CDU) to shift to a more restrictive refugee policy in the European migrant crisis.
 He also announced to stay on as CSU leader beyond 2018.
 When the CSU's share of the vote in Bavaria fell 10 percentage points compared with 2013, to below 39 per cent, Seehofer faced demands to resign.
 On 4 December 2017, he announced to step down as Minister President and not run as leading candidate in the 2018 state elections; instead, he said he would hand over the office to Markus Söder in the first quarter of 2018.